 V. Clayton Lafferty Laboratory for Advanced Microsystems Research at Marquette University

 The V. Clayton Lafferty Laboratory for Advanced Microsystems Research is the primary device test and characterization workspace for the Coutu Research Group.
-The lab contains various pieces of test equipment, probe stations, a CO2 critical point dryer, a 3D printer, etc.
+The lab contains various pieces of test equipment, assembly tools, probe stations, 3D printers etc.

 Fourier Transform Infrared Spectroscopy and X-Ray Imaging Lab